paiqo/Databricks-VSCode/README.md

 		...
 ```

-Each filetype can either be exported as raw/source file (.scala, .py, .sql, .r) or as a notebook (.scala.ipynb, .py.ipynb, .sql.ipynb, .r.ipynb).
+Each filetype can either be exported as raw/source file (.scala, .py, .sql, .r) or, if supported, also as a notebook (.ipynb).
 This is also very important if you want to upload a local file as these also have to match these extension and will be ignored otherwise!
+For active development it is recommended to use `.ipynb` format as this also allows you to execute your local code against a running Databricks cluster - see [Notebook Kernel](#notebook-kernel).

-If you are using raw/source files, you may also consider using [Code Cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) be setting ```"useCodeCells" = true``` for your corresponding connection.
+If you prefer raw/source files (e.g. for better Git integration), you may also consider using [Code Cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) be setting ```"useCodeCells" = true``` for your corresponding connection.
+Please be aware that this does currently not work properly with the [Notebook Kernel](#notebook-kernel)!

 All these settings can either be configured on a global/user or on a workspace level.
 The recommendation is to use workspace configurations and then to include the localSyncFolders into your workspace for easy access to your notebooks and sync to GIT.
 Using a workspace configuration also allows you separate differnt Databricks Connections completely.

 **NOTE: Changing any of the connection settings only take effect once the connection is activated!
 If you make changes to your current connection, you need to activate another connection temporary and then the original one again!
 Alternatively, a restart of VSCode also works.**

 # Setup and Configuration (Databricks CLI Connection Manager)
 To use the Databricks CLI Connection Manager, you first need to install and configure the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html).
 Once you have created a connection or profiles, you can proceed here.
 Basically all you need to do in VSCode for this extension to derive the connections from the Databricks CLI is to change the VSCode setting `databricks.connectionManager` to `Databricks CLI Profiles`.
 This can be done in the regular settings UI or by modifying the settings JSON directly.

 ## Additional settings
 In order to work to its full potential, the VSCode extension needs some addional settings which are not maintained by the Databricks CLI.
 Foremost the `localSyncFolder` to store files locally (e.g. notebooks, cluster/job definitions, ...).
 For the Databricks CLI Connection Manager this path defaults to `<user home directory>/DatabricksSync/<profile name>`.
 If you want to change this you can do so by manually extending your Databricks CLI config file which can usually be found at `<user home directory>/.databrickscfg`: